douglasdavis/pygram11/docs/purpose.rst

   to retrieve the sum of weights squared in each bin (it's possible in NumPy, but not directly from the histogramming functions).
 This calculation is a "first class citizen" in pygram11.
+- pygram11 also provided an API for histogramming the same data with multiple weight variations in a single function call.
 - Finally, I thought it would be fun to learn how to write software with OpenMP and pybind11 because I had not used either piece of software before.
 Hopefully having them in my tool belt will be